zhanglab/psamm/docs/commands.rst

     $ psamm-model psammotate --rbh gene_mapping.tsv --template 1 --target 2

-Typically this program retains reactions that have no gene mappings; however, if you want to drop reactions that do not have gene associations, you must specify the ``--ignore-na`` option.
+Typically, this program retains reactions that have no gene mappings; however, if you want to drop reactions that do not have gene associations, you must specify the ``--ignore-na`` option.